 About an hour before the C-section, your healthcare provider takes a piece of sterile cotton (gauze) and places it inside your vagina.
 During this time, fluid collects on the gauze.

 After your baby is born, your healthcare provider removes the gauze from the container.
-Then they use it to swab your baby’s:
+Then you use it to swab your baby’s:

 Vaginal seeding may have some benefits.
-Researchers think vaginal seeding might reduce the risk of immune-related disorders in these babies.
-But they don’t know for sure.
+Researchers think vaginal seeding might reduce the risk of immune-related disorders in C-section babies.
+But they don’t know for sure because many of the studies are small and study participants for only a short time.

 Not all microbes in your vagina are healthy for your baby.
-Sometimes, harmful bacteria can spread to the baby during vaginal delivery.
+Sometimes, harmful bacteria can spread to your baby during vaginal delivery.
+Your baby doesn’t have an immune system strong enough to fight off potentially harmful bacteria.

 But that could change in the future.
 Researchers are studying the practice in a clinical trial of babies to see if vaginal seeding improves: